ur-whitelab/exmol/README.md

 <img alt="set of counterfactuals" src="https://raw.githubusercontent.com/ur-whitelab/exmol/main/paper/rf-simple.png" width="600">

-We can also plot the space around the counterfactual:
+We can also plot the space around the counterfactual.
+This is computed via PCA of the affinity matrix -- the similarity with the base molecule.
+Due to how similarity is calculated, the base is going to be the farthest from all other molecules.
+Thus your base should fall on the left (or right) extreme of your plot.

 ```py
 cfs = exmol.cf_explain(samples)